 The Product Owner

-The Product Owner role is key role responsible for ROI of the product.
-He is a father of the product.
+The Product Owner role is a key role responsible for the Return of Investment of the product.
+He is the father of the product.
 Typically it is somebody close to the business, or somebody who can represent it.

-In case of large teams, the role of Product Owner needs to be aligned with Chief Product Owner role.
+In the case of large teams, the role of the Product Owner needs to be aligned with the Chief Product Owner role.

 The product owner is a member of an agile team from the product perspective.
 The team and the product owner are in the same boat.
 Together they are responsible and accountable to deliver the right product made in the right way.

 Capabilities of the great product owner